dunnerulz/Chess-Cheat/README.md

-Chess Cheat
+**Chess Cheat**

 A simple JS-based chess engine and analysis tool.
 Built purely for educational purposes to understand how chess engines interact with DOM elements.

-!!
-DISCLAIMER: This is for educational use only.
+**!!
+DISCLAIMER:** This is for educational use only.
 Using this in rated games against other people is cheating and will get you banned.
 I am not responsible for your account status.
 Don't be an idiot.

-Features
+**Features**

-Stockfish-like Analysis: Runs Wukong JS engine locally in your browser.
+**- Engine Analysis:** Runs a modified Wukong JS engine locally in your browser.

-Book Moves: Fetches opening book moves from Lichess database.
+**- Book Moves:** Fetches opening book moves from Lichess database.

-Visual ESP: Draws arrows on the board for best moves and book moves.
+**- Engine Arrows:** Draws arrows on the board for best moves and book moves.

-Draggable UI: Simple overlay box to control depth and view logs.
+**- Draggable UI:** Simple overlay box to control depth and view logs.

-Auto-detection: Automatically detects board state and side to move.
+**- Auto-detection:** Automatically detects board state and side to move.

-Supported Websites
+**Supported Websites**

-Lichess: Full support (detects cg-board).
+- Lichess: Full support (detects cg-board).

-Others: Generic support for sites using standard piece classes (experimental).
+- Others: Generic support for sites using standard piece classes (experimental).

-Installation
+**Installation**

-Clone or download this repo.
+1. Clone or download this repo.

-Open Chrome/Brave/Edge and go to chrome://extensions.
+2. Open Chrome/Brave/Edge and go to chrome://extensions.

-Enable Developer mode in the top right.
+3. Enable Developer mode in the top right.

-Click Load unpacked.
+4. Click Load unpacked.

-Select the folder containing these files.
+5. Select the folder containing these files.

-Usage
+**Usage**

-Go to a supported chess site.
+1. Go to a supported chess site.

-The overlay should appear automatically.
+2. The overlay should appear automatically.

-Click the extension icon if you need to toggle the UI.
+3. Click the extension icon if you need to toggle the UI.

-Use the slider to adjust engine depth.
+4. Use the slider to adjust engine depth.

 License